 - Side straps.
 Adjust the slider on both straps to form a v shape under and slightly in front of the ears.
 Lock the slider if possible.

 - Chin strap.
 Buckle the chin strap and tighten it until it is snug, allowing no more than one or two fingers to fit under the strap.

-If you or your child experience a sports-related injury, seek professional health care attention.
+If you a sports-related injury, seek professional health care attention.
 Your chiropractor is trained to treat sprains and strains in all age groups and can provide advice on sports training, nutrition and injury prevention for all athletes.